Care EXPERIENCED and estranged students

 Private accommodation

-Our money advisers can help you when you have questions or concerns about your finances.
+Our Student Money team can help you when you have questions or concerns about your finances.
 They offer advice about student funding, benefits, budgeting and debt.
-You’ll find lots more information in our dedicated financial support section below.

 All Leeds Beckett graduates will continue to have access to our careers support for five years from their graduation.
 You will be able to view job opportunities and events, and get support from our careers advisers.